 TGbe editor: Please add following paragraph at the end of this subclause:

+(#12168) When a non-AP MLD detects that an affiliated AP has been added to its associated AP MLD through Basic Multi-Link element or through Reduced Neighbor Report element contained in the Beacon or Probe Response frames transmitted by any of the APs affiliated with the AP MLD, the non-AP MLD may use the multi-link reconfiguration procedure as per 35.3.6.3 (Multi-link reconfiguration for adding or deleting links) to add a new link with the added affiliated AP to its multi-link setup.

 35.3.6.2.2 Removing affiliated APs

-TGbe editor: Please modify 3rd paragraph of this subclause as shown below:For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
+TGbe editor: Please modify 3rd paragraph of this subclause as shown below:

+(#10385)For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the STA Control field set as following: The Link ID subfield shall identify the AP to be removed, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, the Reconfiguration Operation Type subfield shall be set to 0 and the NSTR Link Pair Present subfield shall be set to 0.
+The Delete Timer subfield in the STA Info field shall be set to the number of TBTTs of that affiliated AP before it is removed (#14015)(#13901)or for NSTR mobile AP MLD the Delete Timer subfield shall be set to the number of the TBTTs of the AP operating on the primary link.
 The initial value of the Delete Timer subfield (#12082)should point to a TBTT value that provides sufficiently large enough time to announce the removal of affiliated AP such that all associated non-AP MLDs including the ones in power save mode have the opportunity to receive Reconfiguration Multi-Link element at least once before the AP is removed.
 The Per-STA Profile subelement shall not include a STA Profile field.

 TGbe editor: Please add following new subclause as shown below: